 FEMA - NDDES Procedures for Townships (as of Jan 1, 2022)

 Disaster Recovery (DR) -- FEMA Public Assistance (PA)

-Please note that this material is a supplementary document to the Applicant Briefing Packet and should only be used as a reference for Townships.
+Please note that this handout is a supplementary document to FEMA Guidance and Policy and should only be used as a reference.
+See your County FEMA Applicant Agent for further guidance.